Babies and Disabilities

-The answer to the question “why are babies born with disabilities?” lies in the freedom of choice.
-God created humans with the freedom to choose good or evil (Deuteronomy 30:19).
+The answer to the question, “why are babies born with disabilities?” lies in the freedom of choice.
+God created angels and humans with the freedom to choose good or evil (Deuteronomy 30:19).
 Lucifer and his angels chose to rebel against God (Revelation 12:4).
 If God had destroyed Lucifer immediately, some angels might have worshiped God through fear.
 But that was not God’s wish.

 The only devotion God would accept is a voluntary worship motivated by love (John 14:15).
 Obedience for any other reason is not accepted.
 Satan claimed that he had better plans for God’s creatures.
 So, the Lord allowed the devil to live to demonstrate his principles (1 Corinthians 4:9).

 Unfortunately, humans chose to believe the devil (Genesis 3:6) and thus allowed him to demonstrate his rule in our world.
 And the result is the suffering and destruction we see around in our world today.
 The Lord could not cancel His creatures evil choices.
 And, we cannot blame the Lord for our suffering which is the direct result of our sin.

 But the Lord, in His infinite mercy, took upon Himself the burden of saving us from our sin and its penalty.
 Jesus, the innocent, died so we can be set free from the devil.
 “For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life” (John 3:16).
 All those that accept God’s plan and receive His gift of salvation through Jesus will be saved eternally (John 1:12).